Move-Out Inspection Checklist for Florida Landlords

 Most disputes come down to charging for things you can't, or charging without proof.
 The recurring ones:

-Tenant turnover is expensive enough without losing the deposit too; our breakdown of the real cost of tenant turnover in Florida puts the numbers in context.
+Tenant turnover is expensive enough without losing the deposit too; our tenant turnover playbook lays out how to keep those turnover costs down.

 Should the tenant attend the move-out inspection?